Exploring New Mexico - Land of Enchantment

 Destination: New Mexico

 New Mexico is called the Land of Enchantment and we think we know why.
 It has stunning desert landscapes, breathtaking mountains, great cuisine and a spectacular river - the Rio Grande.
 It has a mix of European American, Native American, and Mexican heritage, the state is a unique and colorful place to visit.
 We've picked a sample of the some of the best that it has to offer in hiking, exploring and adventure.
-We'll go hiking, kayaking, and rafting and have time to browse Santa Fe's galleries and museums.
+We will explore the area's cultural history, explore Bandelier National Monument, Chaco Canyon National Monument, and Ghost Ranch!

 Group size: 12